aritradey26102004/PERSONAL-EXPENSE-TRACKER/README.md

 | **JavaScript (ES6)** | App logic and interactivity |
 | **LocalStorage** | Storing expenses persistently |

----
-Navigate into the project directory:

-cd college-expense-tracker

-Open the project:

-Double-click index.html

-or open it with Live Server in VS Code
-## 🗂️ Folder Structure

 🧠 How It Works